Illinois Tool Works: Overvalued High Moat Business (NYSE:ITW)

 Source: tikr.com

 We believe a fair sales multiple to pay for ITW is 4.0x.
-We based that multiple on the assumptions that ITW can sustain an EBITDA margins of 26%, ROIC’s of 14%, and can at least reinvest 10% back into its business.
+We based that multiple on the assumptions that ITW can sustain EBITDA margins of 26%, ROIC's of 14%, and can at least reinvest 10% back into its business.
 That would imply ITW can grow intrinsically at a 1.4% rate.
 We use a 6% cost of capital acknowledging the ability of the company to generate high amounts of FCF protected by a moat.

 Analysts are currently expecting sales for 2020 of $11.3B, representing a drop of 20% demonstrating the highly cyclical nature of the company.
 If we apply a 4x sales multiple to the 2020 estimated revenue number, we get a fair value estimate for ITW of $140 per share.
 That puts the company in an overvalued territory with a recent share price of $174.